IPCS INCHEM Home

 Chemical dangers

 Decomposes on contact with hot surfaces or flames.
-This produces toxic and corrosive fumes of of phosgene and hydrogen chloride.
+This produces toxic and corrosive fumes of phosgene and hydrogen chloride.
 Decomposes on contact with strong alkali.
 This produces dichloroacetylene.
 This increases fire hazard.
-Reacts violently with metal powders such as magnesium, aluminium, titanium and barium.
+Reacts violently with finely divided metals.
+This generates fire and explosion hazard.
 Slowly decomposed by light in the presence of moisture.
 This produces corrosive hydrochloric acid.

 Boiling point: 87°C